EpsilonSolutions/netscaler-command-reference/docs/dns/dns-policy/dns-policy.md

 The expression to be used by the dns policy.

 <b>viewName</b>
-The view name that must be used for the given policyNOTE: This attribute is deprecated.This is deprecated attribute.
-Please use -actionName
+The view name that must be used for the given policy

 <b>preferredLocation</b>
 The location used for the given policy.
 This is deprecated attribute.
-Please use -prefLocListNOTE: This attribute is deprecated.This is deprecated attribute.
-Please use -actionName
+Please use -prefLocList

 <b>preferredLocList</b>
-The location list in priority order used for the given policy.NOTE: This attribute is deprecated.This is deprecated attribute.
-Please use -actionName
+The location list in priority order used for the given policy.

 <b>hits</b>
 The number of times the policy has been hit.